Playlists

 available video.
 This makes it easy to show a list of videos without worrying about dynamic contents.

-Observing playlistsPlaylists can be observed by registering a PlaylistListener
+In addition, granular updates can be received by registering a Playlist.Observer

 .
 This is extremely useful when